Students & Parents

 Information for Students, Parents, and Counselors

 Thank you for your interest in the National Survey of Student Engagement (NSSE, pronounced " nessie").
 Our agreements with schools that participate in NSSE prevents us from reporting the results for individual colleges and universities.
 However, individual schools may provide their NSSE results if asked.
 In fact, many institutions have posted key findings from their students' responses to the survey on their institution websites.
 To learn more about a specific institution's NSSE results, we encourage you to visit their website or to directly contact the school’s admissions office.
-In the meantime, please explore our website further for valuable information on the college student experience.

 1. Students currently enrolled at colleges and universities who have been invited to complete the survey